abdulfataiaka/todo-drf-api/README.md

 The project has been generically divided into the parts that may or may not depend on one another
 - Business
-- Library
 - Interfaces

 ### project/app

 This is the `Business` part of the whole structure.
-This is an actual Django application that will have to be registered on the project.
-We can say that this application will only be responsible for managing data and how these data will be manipulated, hence the models and actions.

-### project/lib

-This is the `Library` part of the whole structure.
-This is where all reusable and non-business logic codes used across all application will live.
-This is not a Django application, but will have to be taken along with applications that uses codes from here.
+This component of the project can be seen as the core or engine of the single solution project which is responsible for managing data and actions.
+It will fully conform to design patterns to ensure extendability.

 ### project/{interfaces}

 Interfaces are components of the projects that will solely be responsible for receiving client requests, deligating the handling to an `app` action, generating a response from the output of the action and returning response back to the client.

-These interface will simply just define necessary views and url mappings making up the interface endpoints.
-The currently implemented interfaces within this project includes
+There are two types of interfaces, namely (1) Those the `app` depends on and (2) Those that depends on the `app`

+Interfaces that the `app` depends on
+- db

+Interfaces that depends on `app`
 - api

+# Steps

+- Setup the development environment
+- Use environment variables for some settings with python-decouple
+- Register applications `rest_framework` and `api`
+- Run migrations
+- Define all models and run migrations [*]
+- Create serializers for models

 # Components